digidotcom/xbee-python/doc/user_doc/discovering_the_xbee_network.rst

 Every time a new remote XBee node is discovered all registered device discovered callbacks are executed, even if the discovered node is already in the node list of the network.
 Each callback receives a ``RemoteXBeeDevice`` as argument, with all the available information.
 Unknown parameters of this remote node are ``None``.

 Notify discovery finishes
 '''''''''''''''''''''''''

-To get notifications when a discovery process finishes, you must provide a callback before starting the discovery process using the ``add_discovery_process_finished_callback()`` method.
+To get notifications when a discovery process finishes, provide a callback before starting the discovery process using the ``add_discovery_process_finished_callback()`` method.

 **Add a callback to discovery process finished event**